banner obs studio streaming live

 • Confirm to add it in the source list

-All the settings can be change by click on the “Settings” button on the right (general, stream to Twitch, output quality and format, shortcuts, etc.)
+All these settings can be changed by clicking on the “Settings” button on the right (general, stream to Twitch, output quality and format, shortcuts, etc.).
+OBS also manages other sources the same way (such as audio, for example).

 Record

-The default output folder is /home/pi, files are in MKV with a 1080p high quality.
+The default output folder is to your home directory, with files in MKV format in 1080p quality.

 Shortcuts

-By default, there is no shortcut so you need to use a mouse to start/stop a record or anything else.
+By default, there’s no shortcut so you need to use a mouse to start/stop recording or anything else.

-In the settings it’s possible to set a shortcut to each action.
+In the settings it’s possible to set a shortcut for each action.

 Download Your Essential Linux Commands Guide!